mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

 - The idea behind the sample is the understand the user intent and retrieve relevant info, this is showcased using Public API calls but this very well can be internal systems API calls

-- Azure Open AI Can handle intent classificationa nd entirty extraction and Q&A over your own data (RAG pattern)
+- Azure Open AI Can handle intent classification and entity extraction and Q&A over your own data (RAG pattern)

 - UI can be PVA bot